sjang1594/sjang1594.github.io/portfolio.md

 ## Projects
 ---
 * HYUNDAI UAM: Radar Point Cloud Visualization in Unreal Engine 5.
   + applied Gaussian Random Distribution to generate realistic returns and utilizing the raycasting method to exclusively capture aerial objects, improving point cloud fidelity and target isolation.
   + collaborated with Graphics Team to validate and refine object-specific collision models focusing on aircraft.

-* Samsung DataGen:
+### Samsung DataGen:
+* Scenario Data Acquisition
+  + utilized internal data acquisition tool to build complex scenario datasets, ensuring 15+ objects per batch and detailed descriptions of dynamic situations.
+Managed video acquisition and detail modifications to enhance data quality and alignment with project requirements.

-2. Enhanced LiDAR Simulation with Motion Distortion.
+* Enhanced LiDAR Simulation with Motion Distortion.
   + developed a post-processing technique to apply motion distortion to MORAI Simulator's LiDAR output, implementing coordinate transformation and spherical linear interpolation(SLERP) for rotation modeling, and integrated distortion effects into the pipeline.

+* Project NIA:
+  + developed, modified, and tested 1200 Edge Case Scenarios across 6 Korean maps in `.xosc` format, ensuring dataset accuracy and alignment with project requirements.
+  + conducted simulations, identified necessary modifications, and updated to improve scenario quality and reliability.

 * ROKA (Republic of Korea Army):
   + Implemented a flexible architecture for Scenario Runner, incorporating a default mapping system for offline loading of vehicles, pedestrians, and miscellaneous objects, while maintaining compatibility with existing RestAPI-based retrieval, ensuring operation across security environments.